annehomann/zodiac_zen/README.md

-**Terminal functions**

-By running`zodiac_zen.py -h` you will be able to access the help menu

-If you wish to access a star sign's daily horoscope from outside the application, then you can do within your terminal this by running `zodiac_zen.py -r your_star_sign` or `zodiac_zen.py --reading your_star_sign`

-**Example:** `zodiac_zen.py -r leo` or `zodiac_zen.py --reading leo`

-This will give you your horoscope reading within your terminal window and will also give you the option to save to file.

 ## FAQ

 - How do I find out my star sign?

   - Easy!
 Just select option 1 in the menu and enter your date of birth and your birth month and Zodiac Zen will work it out for you

 - How do I read my daily horoscope?

   - Select option 2 in the menu and enter your star sign.
 This will retrieve your daily reading specific to your star sign

 - Can I read the daily horoscope for any other star sign?

   - Of course you can!
 You can type in any star sign and get the relevant reading!
 Show off to your friends 😉

 - Can I download my reading?

   - Definitely.
 After you get your reading, you will be asked if you want to save a copy.
 Press Y and you will have a copy in your downloads.

+- Am I able to access any of the app functions from the outside?
+Using my own terminal?

+  - You sure can.
+By downloading `zodiac_zen.py` and running `zodiac_zen.py -h` within your terminal, you will be able to access the help menu

+    If you wish to access a star sign's daily horoscope, then you can do this by running `zodiac_zen.py -r your_star_sign` or `zodiac_zen.py --reading your_star_sign`

+    **Example:** `zodiac_zen.py -r leo` or `zodiac_zen.py --reading leo`

+    This will give you your horoscope reading within your terminal window and will also give you the option to save to file.